-- a.
-Water Quality Certification (WQC): Issuance or waiver under Section 401 of the Federal CWA (33 USC Section 1341).
-Section 401(a)(1) of the Clean Water Act requires that applicants obtain a WQC or waiver from the state water pollution control agency (RIDEM-OWR-WQC) to discharge dredged or fill material into waters of the U.S. The RIDEM-OWR-WQC has conditionally granted WQC for all activities authorized under these RI GPs provided those activities meet the criteria as contained in these General Permits. - b.
+a.
+Water Quality Certification: Issuance or waiver under Section 401 of the Federal CWA (33 USC Sec.
+1341).
+Section 401(a)(1) of the CWA requires that applicants obtain a WQC or waiver from the state water pollution control agency (RIDEM-OWR-WQC) to discharge dredged or fill material into waters of the U.S. The RIDEM-OWR-WQC has conditionally granted WQC for all activities authorized under these RI GPs provided those activities meet the criteria as contained in these GPs.
+(Note: Projects that require an IP will also require an individual 401 Water Quality Certification (WQC) from RIDEM-OWR-WQC.)

+b.
 Coastal Zone Management (CZM): Section 307 of the Coastal Zone Management Act of 1972, as amended, requires applicants to obtain a permit, federal consistency certification or waiver from CRMC that the activity complies with the state's CZM program for activities affecting the state's coastal area.
 The CRMC has conditionally granted CZM Consistency for all activities authorized under these RI GPs provided those activities meet the criteria as contained in these General Permits.
+(Note: Projects that require an IP will also require an individual CZM Consistency Certificate from the CRMC).